IAmHughes/IAmRepoReaper/README.md

 # IAmRepoReaper
-This script, `repo-reaper`, will grab every empty repository on a GitHub Enterprise Instance and list them.
-If given the `--execute=TRUE` option, will delete every repository that is empty.
+This script will take every empty repository on a GitHub Enterprise Instance and list them, deleting them if desired.

+## DESCRIPTION:
+For a GitHub Enterprise Instance, lists every empty repository in format <organization>:<repository> separated by new lines.
+Deleting them if passed the option `--execute=TRUE`
+  - Example Output: List all empty repositories organization:repository1 organization:repository2
+    organization:repository3

 ## Pre-Requisites